jorgenbjerkesjo/Omnia-Foundation-Docs/getting-started.rst

 .. image:: /images/omnia-admin-new-extension-secret.png

-4. Set the environment information in your project
+5. Set the environment information in your project
 ##############################################################

 Open the file **environment.json** in MyOmniaExtension  and fill in:

-- TenantId: You can get from the System page in Omnia admin
+- TenantId: you can get from the System page in Omnia admin
-- ApiSecret: The secret you get when registered your extension in step 3
+- ApiSecret: the secret you got when registered your extension in step 3
 - FoundationUrl: the URL to your Omnia admin

 .. image:: /images/toolings-environment-json.png

-5. Deploy your extension
+6. Deploy your extension
 ##############################################################

 Right click on MyOmniaExtension project and click Omnia Deploy